WillemTaylor/BE-NC-News/README.md

 # NC-Knews

-A fully functioning API to use in the Northcoders News Sprint, including various end-points and error handling methods to capture any user errors.
+A fully functioning API to use in the Northcoders News sprint, including various end-points and error handling methods to capture any user errors.
 The databases are in PSQL and Knex will be used to interact with these databases.

 ## Getting Started